Diclofenac (On the skin)

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not put cosmetics or skin care products on the treated skin.
-You may use sunscreen, insect repellant, lotion, or other topical medicines with Pennsaid®.
+You may use sunscreen, insect repellant, lotion, or other topical medicines after using Pennsaid®.
 However, wait until the medicine is completely dry before you apply anything else.

 Warnings While Using This Medicine

 - Tell your doctor if you are pregnant.
 It is not safe to use this medicine during the later part of pregnancy.